-South Florida - Friday October 21, 2022: Here are the latest water levels in key south Florida water bodies from data collected between October 10 and October 16.
+South Florida - Friday October 14, 2022: Here are the latest water levels in key south Florida water bodies from data collected between October 3 and October 9, after Hurricane Ian.
 Total volumes are reported in acre feet (AC FT).

 This data is provided weekly by the U.S. Army Corps of Engineers, which is the primary agency responsible for Lake Okeechobee management.
 All data provided in this update is provisional and subject to quality assurance and quality control review.

 Water levels (“elevations”) represent average for the day and are reported in NGVD29, a scientific measurement of the level of water in comparison to sea level.
 Change in stages are calculated based on average daily stages of waterbodies and may not fully capture the actual stage change over the week.

 - Lake Okeechobee: 14.53 ft, 1.48 ft below the intermediate sub band

 - WCA 2A: 13.85 ft, 1.00 ft above regulation schedule

 - WCA 3A: 10.71 ft, 0.35 ft above regulation schedule

 The Corps makes adjustments to help manage lake levels with consideration to factors including current conditions and protected species.

 The South Florida Water Management District continues closely monitoring algal activity, oysters, sea grass, and other conditions in and around Lake Okeechobee.

 *Water levels, flow volumes and current water conditions: